In this post, I’ll show you how to build this DIY Modern Sideboard Cabinet!

-I built this console cabinet in two sections—it’s an oak plywood cabinet sitting on a simple painted base.
+I built this sideboard cabinet in two sections—it’s an oak plywood cabinet sitting on a simple painted base.
 It’s a very simple design and one of my favorite features is the way the top kind of floats above the cabinet.

 I achieved this by adding an inset frame between the top and the body of the cabinet.
 You’ll see what I mean in the video and tutorial…so let’s just dive right in, shall we?

 If you’re interested in other console or storage cabinet projects, check these out:

 I’ve got the video for you right here with the plans and tutorial below:

 *This post contains affiliate links.
 See policies page.

 The overall project dimensions are 72″ wide, 31 ¾″ tall, and 16″ deep.

 The body of the cabinet—so everything except for the doors—can be cut from a single ¾” sheet of plywood.
 So the first thing I did was cut down my first sheet and start building the cabinet.